 Muscle Shoals Recording Studios

 Muscle Shoals recording studios have a well-deserved reputation for churning out hit music.
+It’s one of the fun things to do in Florence Alabama – ok well technically, Muscle Shoals.

-Interest in the muscle shoals recording studios has been piqued again by a documentary called Muscle Shoals from 2013 about Rick Hall who created the signature sound of an era.
+Interest in the Muscle Shoals Recording Studios has been piqued again by a documentary called Muscle Shoals from 2013 about Rick Hall who created the signature sound of an era.
 Tens of thousands of people have visited the Muscle Shoals Recording Studios since the documentary.

 The original FAME Studio (an acronym for Florence Alabama Music Enterprises) was started in the 1950’s by Rick Hall in downtown Florence Alabama.
 It’s located in a strip mall near a CVS pharmacy and you can still take tours.